gorse-io/docs/src/docs/faq.md

 read_feedback_types = ["read"]
 ```

-If "click-through rate prediction" tasks report no feedback found.
+If "training click-through rate model" tasks report no feedback found.
 It means there is no negative feedback in the database.
-The negative feedbacks are these read feedback without positive feedback.
+The negative feedback are these read feedback without positive feedback.

 If you don't have any feedback, don't worry.
 There are fallback recommenders to handle the cold-start problem.